aalemayhu/cantera/README.md

 - Cleanup strategy for persisted file
 - Mentioned earlier above, but a proper error strategy
 - Performance tuning using instruments
+- Polish the detail view of an ad (fix orientation)

 One more thing.
 The feature I wanted to add was a collection of predefined layouts the user could switch between.
 So for ex. you would press a